BritishPandaChick/fcc-simon-game/README.md

 # Free Code Camp Simon Game
 One of the legacy Front-end Development projects.
+Based on Free Code Camp video on Free Code Camp YouTube channel.
 Made with HTML, CSS and JavaScript.

 ## Instructions
 Clone the repo or download the zip file.
 Open the index.html in your browser and start playing the game.